janpaepke/ScrollMagic/README.md

 * object oriented programming and object chaining
 * event management
 * support for both scroll directions (even different on one page)
-* support for div containers (even multiple on one page)
+* support for scrolling inside div containers (even multiple on one page)
 * extensive debugging and logging capabilities

 ## Installation